Will A Power Washer Work With Low Water Pressure

 To avoid this permanent damage, you must learn to recognize the symptoms of insufficient water flow.
 The most obvious signal is sound.

-• The “Screaming” pump: If the pump is short of water, it tends to make a loud, grinding-like sound, or a high-frequency scream.
-This shows that the internal parts are dry grinding, losing the lubrication and cooling provided by the water flow.
+- The “Screaming” pump: If the pump is short of water, it tends to make a loud, grinding-like sound, or a high-frequency scream.
+This shows that the internal parts are grinding dry, losing the lubrication and cooling provided by the water flow.

-• Surge: If you find that the engine or motor is repeatedly fast and slow (“hiccups” or hunting in jargon), or the water pressure is high and low, this is usually because the water in the water inlet pipe cannot keep up The rhythm of the pump cannot fill the pump cavity.
+- Surge: If you find that the engine or motor runs fast and slow repeatedly (“hiccups” or hunting in jargon), or the water pressure is high and low, this is usually because the water in the water inlet pipe cannot keep up.
+The rhythm of the pump cannot fill the pump cavity.

 Once you encounter these two situations, don’t hesitate to shut down immediately.
 Otherwise, either the motor is burned or the pump head is overheated and scrapped.